pddpdd20020105/ICS-175-fireworker/docs/status.md

 2. Also the comparison between different model is also our main goal.
 We ran baseline models to compare each other's tranining time and the average score they get.
 3. The main challenge for me is that the RL is really a new area for me, it is hard for me the start from nowhere and reach a solid goal in RL training.

+Tia:
+- **Performance Optimization:** Tuning hyperparameters—especially the entropy coefficient, learning rate, and network architecture—will be crucial for improving final scores.
+- **Complexity of Hanabi:** The cooperative nature and limited information in Hanabi often require advanced coordination mechanisms, making training more challenging than standard RL tasks.

 ## Next Steps
 Pan:
 1. **Integrate PPO** into our Hanabi environment for smooth gameplay.